“To celebrate the people, the products, and the hobby of high-end audio with humor, insight, and occasional humility.”

 This is a tough, thin business.
 There is simply not a ton of cash available for the would-be writer, and we won’t be the ones to tell someone else that they cannot make a living.
-We fully expect (and pray) that the submissions we receive come from folks that have other sources of income.
+We fully expect that the team generating our content have other sources of income.

 Of course, this presents something of an ethical dilemma — What if a contributor has a job, or takes pay from something they do, “in the industry”?
-What then?
-Do we ban anyone with even the hint of ethical gray to their resume, even if it will deprive us all of their wit, charm, insight and experience?
+What then?!?

-So, let’s draw some of those lines.
+So, for the record, let’s draw some of those lines.
 Call them: Guidelines for Contributors.